animaux/kirby-devkit/README.md

 ## General

 Coming from Symphony CMS I found myself a bit lost now and then when looking for available data while building page templates.
-Using the `debug devkit`-extension there was a way to show all available parameters and data for a current page.
-This plugin aims to bring a bit of this back without having to resort to `var_dump()`s and echoing variables too much.
+Using the `debug devkit`-extension in Symphony there was a way to show all available parameters and data for a current page.
+This plugin aims to bring a bit of this back without having to resort to `var_dump()`s and echoing variables all too much.

 ## Installation